-As a parent, it’s both frightening and frustrating to learn that your child is in an abusive relationship.
-Of course, you will be angry.
-You may not understand how this could be happening.
-You may wonder why your child “allows” this.
-You may ask how you didn’t know.
+As a parent, it may be frightening to learn that your child is in an abusive relationship.
+You may feel angry and may have difficulty understanding why or how this could be happening.
+You may wonder why your child would “allow” someone to treat them this way or how you did not know what was happening.
 It will be difficult to process the many emotions you will feel.
 In the meantime, you can play a pivotal role in helping your son or daughter.

 Don’t blame yourself or your child.
 Remember that abusers are often very intelligent, manipulative and can put on a good show.
 They are often charming and likable.